bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kalton.md

 * At Cambridge, Kalton had met Jennifer.
 * In 1970 Kalton was awarded a doctorate for his thesis Schauder decompositions in locally convex spaces and he was awarded the Rayleigh Prize for the high quality of this work.
 * After returning from the United States, Kalton was appointed as a Science Research Council Fellow at the Warwick University in England.
-* "He was one of those get-on-the-floor-and-roll-around kind of fathers," Kalton's daughter, Helen Kurtz, said.
 * The story of how Kalton became an expert on differential games is an interesting one that says much about his character and ability.
 * As luck would have it, Professor Tulcea was away the term Nigel came.
 * Nigel's plans had to be adapted to the situation, so he sat around the lounge talking to various mathematicians and came to the belief that his most enjoyable mathematical conversations were with Professors Elliot and Friedman; hence he worked with them for a term.